 - 5.b High volatility commercial real estate exposures.
-Report in column A the portion of the carrying value of loans HFI reported in Schedule RC, item 4.b, that are high volatility commercial real estate (HVCRE) exposures,1 including HVCRE exposures that are 90 days or more past due or in nonaccrual status. - In column B, an institution that has adopted the current expected credit losses methodology (CECL) should include as a positive number the portion of Schedule RC-R, Part II, Memorandum item 4.a, "Amount of allowances for credit losses on purchased credit-deteriorated assets" for loans and leases held for investment that are applicable to purchased credit-deteriorated high volatility commercial real estate exposures. - In column C-0% risk weight, include the portion of any HVCRE exposure included in loans and leases HFI, that is secured by collateral or has a guarantee that qualifies for the zero percent risk weight.
+Report in column A the portion of the carrying value of loans HFI reported in Schedule RC, item 4.b, that are high volatility commercial real estate (HVCRE) exposures,1 including HVCRE exposures that are 90 days or more past due or in nonaccrual status. - In column B, include as a positive number the portion of Schedule RC-R, Part II, Memorandum item 4.a, "Amount of allowances for credit losses on purchased creditdeteriorated assets" for loans and leases held for investment that are applicable to purchased credit-deteriorated high volatility commercial real estate exposures. - In column C-0% risk weight, include the portion of any HVCRE exposure included in loans and leases HFI, that is secured by collateral or has a guarantee that qualifies for the zero percent risk weight.
 This would include the portion of HVCRE loans HFI collateralized by deposits at the reporting institution.